earlduque/earlduque.github.io/_posts/2019-07-31-Client-Callable-and-Server-Callable-Script-Includes.md

 Client callable script includes in ServiceNow are typically combined with an ServiceNow API method called GlideAjax.
 It's a method that handles the actual AJAX part of your script that sends and receives data between the client and the server.

-Often, it's easier to think of these things separately, but for ease of use, there's often times we'd want to combine them.
+Often, it's easier to think of these things separately, but for ease of use, there's often times we'd want to combine them.<!--endexcerpt-->

 <a href="#solution">Click here to jump straight to the solution</a>